Nikon D200 vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D200 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D200 does not offer wifi capability.
+In contrast, the D200 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D200 (unlike the K-70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the D200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D200 was succeeded by the Nikon D300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D200 and K-70 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Pentax K-70 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D200 or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.